OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 ### 5.3 Authentication

-By default our API launches with no authentication.
+By default the API launches with no authentication.

 This means that if you deploy it on some network, any client will be served.